Illuminatyon/SAE02.01-02-05-06_Terraria_like/src/main/resources/fr/iut/hev/root/img/items/README.txt

-To fix the "Resource not found: /fr/iut/hev/root/img/items/chicken_leg.png" error:
+To complete the implementation of the cooked chicken item:

-1. Create or obtain a chicken leg image
-2. Save it as "chicken_leg.png" in this directory (src\main\resources\fr\iut\hev\root\img\items\)
+1. Create a "cooked_chicken.png" image file in this directory (src\main\resources\fr\iut\hev\root\img\items\)
-3. The image should be similar in size and style to the other item images in this directory
+2. The image should be similar in size and style to the other item images in this directory
+3. You can use the raw_chicken.png as a base and modify it to look cooked

-This is needed for the chicken mob to properly drop chicken legs as loot when killed.
+This image is needed for the cooked chicken item to display properly in the game.

+The cooked chicken item can be crafted by placing raw chicken in a furnace.
+It heals 5 health points when consumed.